olcortesb/pulumi-challenge-august-22/README.md

 This is a great initiative of Pulumi for usage all power of IaC and Pulumi in real problems.

-Follow step by step the official tutorial of Pulumi and used this repo as reference if you ned
+Follow step by step the official tutorial of Pulumi and used this repo as reference if you need